bentvelj/bentvelj/README.md

 **Hello!
 My name is Jared Bentvelsen, and I'm currently working as an SDE Intern at Amazon.**

-**I'm currently working on writing VSCode extensions with TypeScript**

 **Here are some of the languages and tools I have experience with:**

 <!--<img align="left" alt="Bash" width="26px" src="https://raw.githubusercontent.com/github/explore/d92924b1d925bb134e308bd29c9de6c302ed3beb/topics/terminal/terminal.png" />-->